jhongover9000/alternate-realities/docs/index.md

 ![](project2_pot3.png)

+The interaction with the dial is a bit less intuitive than the other interactions, where you need to either use the right joystick (push forward to select the dial) or a button to grab the dial, then rotate your wrist.
+We wanted to add some variety in the interactions, but maybe just using a direct grab interactable would have been a better idea.

 #### The Wiring Table

 Okay, so I’ve been using a range of words to address this.
 The molding table, the *moulding* table, Station 3… the point is that this is where the user will wire the bomb and complete it.
 The script for this bit is fairly simple, just your good ol' OnCollideEnter() checking for the collider and making the corresponding object appear on the bomb.
 Once it's complete, it gets rid of the final wall and lets you finish the game.